Oxenryd/MobaBase/README.md

 * Beginner-oriented APIs
 * Engine-as-a-product stability

-This project prioritizes **engine internals and architectural clarity** over usability or completeness.
+This project prioritizes **engine internals and architectural clarity** over usability or completeness... for now =)

 ---